Titans’ NFL-best winning streak now 6, edge Saints 23-21 | Times Leader

 Ingram scored on a 13-yard run late in the third period to start the comeback, pulling New Orleans within 20-12.

-The Titans placed seven-time Pro Bowl receiver Saturday, and Brown was held to only one catch for 16 yards on the handing off to Tannehill.
+The Titans placed seven-time Pro Bowl receiver Julio Jones on injured reserve Saturday, and Brown was held to only one catch for 16 yards on the wildcat with Adrian Peterson handing off to Tannehill.
 Marcus Johnson came through with five catches for 100 yards.

 Ingram became the Saints’ all-time leading rusher in the third quarter.
 This was his third game since New Orleans traded with Houston to bring him back.
 The three-time Pro Bowl running back topped Deuce McAllister’s franchise mark of 6,096 yards that had been the record since 2008.